 We maintain a suppliers list for raw materials and we can source raw materials from various suppliers which enables us to reduce possible interruptions to our business operations and reliance on individual suppliers.
 This helps us to maintain stability of components and materials procurement.
-During the Track Record Period and up to the Latest Practicable Date, we did not experience any material shortage or delay in delivery of our major raw materials, nor had experienced any material adverse effect to our business or financial performance as a result of price fluctuations of raw materials.
+During the Track Record Period, we did not experience any material shortage or delay of our major raw materials, nor had experienced any material adverse effect to our business or financial performance as a result of price fluctuations of raw materials.
 However, as the prices of major raw materials such as steel and metal may rise, and we may not be able to effectively pass on the effect of fluctuations in such costs to our customers, increase of our raw materials costs may negatively affect our Group's operations and financial performance.